 Their project used data from the Australian Financial Security Authority (AFSA) and the Australian Tax Office (ATO) to make predictions about whether Australians who are bankrupt will comply with their obligations.

-The Insolvit platform has 3 main features.
+The Insolvit platform had 3 main features.
 The compliance dashboard provides an overview of the state of non-compliance in Australia.
-Our heat map visualises past non-compliance based on locations.
-We can then overlay other data sets to find correlations and determine why certain areas have high non-compliance.
-In addition, our cutting edge machine learning model allowed us to find the key attributes that lead to non-compliance.
+Their heat map visualises past non-compliance based on locations.
+They can then overlay other data sets to find correlations and determine why certain areas have high non-compliance.
+In addition, their cutting edge machine learning model allowed them to find the key attributes that lead to non-compliance.

-The team won several prizes including from AFSA which subsequently invited (and paid for) Aaron and Denver to come to come to Canberra to take the project further for them in order to implement it for real.
-Aaron says he was really impressed that, with so much going on in the world at the moment, the government was prepared to take a progressive stance and use the very latest technology to predict non-compliance.
+The team won several prizes including from AFSA which subsequently invited (and paid for) Aaron and Denver to come to come to Canberra to take the project further for them in order to implement it in production for Australians everywhere.
+Aaron says he was really impressed that a government agency was genuinely trying to use the very latest technology to predict non-compliance and help average Australians.

 The data used by the team at GovHack was just a snippet of the full set that they could access when working inside AFSA.

 Aaron has always been interested in space, and NASA was a natural extension of that curiosity.
 Not surprisingly, when we spoke to Aaron, he was working as a data scientist intern at an artificial intelligence company, a portfolio company of NASA & California Institute of Technology’s Jet Propulsion Laboratory.
 This company was allowed to commercialize technology used and developed through NASA’s Deep Space program.
 Because of their unique heritage, the company uses this technology to solve industrial problems on Earth instead.